LeventKok12/LeventKok12.github.io/README.md

     </nav>
     <main>
         <h2>About Me</h2>
         <p>Hello!
 My name is Levent, and I am a 10th grade student at Hisar.
-I playing basketball.
+I play basketball.
 I chose AP Computer Science to learn basic coding skills that I am intrested in and will be usefull in life.</p>

    <hr>
     </main>